 Latent Network Model lvm

-This example demonstrates a Latent Network Model where the relationships between latent factors are modeled as a network rather than a simple correlation structure.
-This allows for testing which latent factors are conditionally independent.
+This example demonstrates a Latent Network Model where the relationships between latent factors are modeled as a network (GGM) rather than a covariance matrix.
+This allows testing which latent factors are conditionally independent.
+Note that lnm() already sets latent = "ggm", so this argument should not be passed again.

 # Load required packages